Designations Congruent with Things: Chapter 26

 They stare at one another for a long moment.

-Predictably, it is Newton who speaks first.
+Predictably, it’s Newton who speaks first.
+“Dr. Rush, I presume?”

 “I believe we have a mutual acquaintance,” Rush continues smoothly.
-“Does the name Eli Wallace ring a bell?”
+“Does the name ‘Eli Wallace’ ring a bell?”

 “It does,” Newton confirms with a tight smile.
-“He was in my upper level genetics seminar in 2007.”
+“He was in my upper-level genetics seminar in 2007.”

 “As I recall, you flunked him,” Rush says archly.